 Integration with Other Systems

 Remote access control systems can integrate with other security and management systems to enhance overall effectiveness.
+This includes non-security monitoring tasks like flood detection or equipment status, creating a holistic site management platform.

 Surveillance Integration